RfidResearchGroup/ChameleonUltra/docs/hardware.md

 ## The Lite

 The Chameleon Lite comes in a white box with blue printing.
-This box has the dimensons: 9.5cm x 6cm x 3.5cm
+This box has the following dimensions: 9.5 cm x 6 cm x 3.5 cm

 ![lite-box.jpg](./images/lite-box.jpg)